Vignesh-Jayaram/Vignesh-Jayaram/README.md

 <br>

 ### Note:
-- *Do not make the mistake I did while learning programming, **Get out of the Learning Loop and Start building projects***
+- *Do not make the mistake I did while learning programming, **Get out of the Learning Loop and Start building projects***.
-- *Beleive me the easiest way to learn and progress in coding is to **Learn by Doing***
+- *Beleive me the easiest way to learn and progress in coding is to **Learn by Doing***.
-- *I'll keep this page updated and add additional resources to learn **Machine Learning, Deep Learning, Mathematics..**.I'll soon create a separate repository to add all these resources*
+- *I'll keep this page updated and add additional resources to learn **Machine Learning, Deep Learning, Mathematics..**.I'll soon create a separate repository to add all these resources*.